 Applicants must read the FAA template prior to submitting an application.
-This template includes the non-negotiable terms and conditions that successful Applicants will be required to agree to when entering into an FAA with JTSI.
+This template includes the non-negotiable terms and conditions that successful applicants will be required to agree to when entering into an FAA with JTSI in order to receive funding.